 How Do You Treat a Frozen Shoulder?

-An actively treated frozen shoulder in someone without diabetes will usually resolve within 2-6 months.
-Improvement in your shoulder motion might take much longer in some people.
+We do not know why improvement in your shoulder motion might take much longer in some people.
 Many of you spent weeks not moving the shoulder or not using it in fear that you were hurting yourself.
 Now that you understand that pain doesn’t always imply harm, you can get going on your recovery exercises.
-Even untreated, most of you will notice that the pain and stiffness will eventually go away.
-In some people it can take 6-12 months for that to happen, but most of you will recover fully from a frozen shoulder.
-That may not be the case with diabetics.

-For some reason a frozen shoulder may not fully resolve in diabetics, despite long term treatment, including surgery.
+For some reason, a frozen shoulder may not fully resolve in diabetics, despite long term treatment, including surgery.
 Because inflammation is the issue that led to the shoulder capsule becoming stiff and thickened, many of you will notice a significant improvement in your pain and stiffness after a steroid injection is placed into the shoulder joint itself.
-That is not an easy injection to give because the joint is so small, so an ultrasound guided injection might be recommended.
+That is not an easy injection to give because the joint is so small so that an ultrasound-guided injection might be recommended.

-Once the inflammation has diminished physical therapy and stretching become critical to help you alleviate the stiffness and recover.
+Once the inflammation has diminished, physical therapy and stretching become critical to helping you alleviate the stiffness and recover.
 Many people believe that they should limit their use and motion of the shoulder when it hurts.
 When you have a frozen shoulder, the opposite is true.
 Typically, the more you stretch it the, more rapid your recovery should be.
-After a steroid injection your shoulder pain is usually less, so that you can stretch your shoulder more effectively.
+After a steroid injection, your shoulder pain is usually less, so that you can stretch your shoulder more effectively.

-This video includes some very simple stretches…. talk to your doctor to be sure about your diagnosis and the appropriate treatment you need first.
+This video includes some straightforward stretches…. talk to your doctor to be sure about your diagnosis and the appropriate treatment you need first.